galaxyproject/galaxy-hub/src/community/coc/index.md

 ## Note: Change is Coming

-Since 2015 the Galaxy Project Code of Conduct has [resided in the main Galaxy repository on GitHub](https://github.com/galaxyproject/galaxy/blob/57d6a3857d397fedf9fbed724241584fd031033b/CODE_OF_CONDUCT.md), and updates to it have been coordinated by the Committers Group for that repo.
+From 2015 through 2021 the Galaxy Project Code of Conduct [resided in the main Galaxy repository on GitHub](https://github.com/galaxyproject/galaxy/blob/57d6a3857d397fedf9fbed724241584fd031033b/CODE_OF_CONDUCT.md), and updates to it were coordinated by the Committers Group for that repo.

 That code of conduct has served us reasonably well over the years, but it is time for a refresh.
 Since 2015 the world has become much more aware of the need for codes of conduct, and best practices for creating and enforcing them have moved forward significantly.

-**As a result it is past time to update both our code of conduct and our process for maintaining it.**  The Galaxy Outreach and Training [Working Group](/src/community/wg/index.md) is currently working on a first draft of a new code and new processes.
+**As a result it is past time to update both our code of conduct and our process for maintaining it.**  The first step in that has been to move the Code of Conduct to the Galaxy Community Hub, to make it more visible and to reflect that it is a document for the whole community.

+The Galaxy Outreach and Training [Working Group](/src/community/wg/index.md) is has started working on a first draft of a new code and new processes.
 The final code and processes we adopt will be implemented only after it has been discussed, revised, and approved by the community.

 Watch this space (and Galaxy channels of course).

 ## Galaxy Project Code of Conduct